-- Independent auditors awarded an unqualified audit opinion to the State of South Carolina's CAFR for the nineteenth consecutive year. - Benchmark: Auditors may award an unqualified audit opinion to a government unit's financial statements only if those statements, upon examination, are determined to be fairly presented in accordance with GAAP.
+- Independent auditors awarded an unqualified audit opinion to the State of South Carolina's CAFR for the twentieth consecutive year. - Benchmark: Auditors may award an unqualified audit opinion to a government unit's financial statements only if those statements, upon examination, are determined to be fairly presented in accordance with GAAP.
 GAAP for governments are nationwide standards that apply to all state and local governments in the United States.
-The Governmental Accounting Standards Board and certain other national accounting standard-setting organizations define what constitutes GAAP. - The Government Finance Officers Association (GFOA) awarded its Certificate of Achievement for Excellence in Financial Reporting to the State of South Carolina's June 30, 2008 CAFR for the twentieth consecutive year. - Benchmark: The GFOA is the premier association of public-sector finance professionals.
-GFOA's Certificate of Achievement for Excellence in Financial Reporting is awarded to a government unit for a one-year period if its CAFR meets the demanding standards of the GFOA's Certificate of Achievement program. - Completed the CAFR in an unprecedented time period, compared to other states.
-Prepared the CAFR on a timely basis despite a reduction in FTEs and an increase in GASB statements.
+The Governmental Accounting Standards Board and certain other national accounting standard-setting organizations define what constitutes GAAP. - The Government Finance Officers Association (GFOA) awarded its Certificate of Achievement for Excellence in Financial Reporting to the State of South Carolina's June 30, 2009 CAFR for 21 consecutive years. - Benchmark: The GFOA is the premier association of public-sector finance professionals.
+GFOA's Certificate of Achievement for Excellence in Financial Reporting is awarded to a government unit for a one-year period if its CAFR meets the demanding standards of the GFOA's Certificate of Achievement program. - Prepared the CAFR on a timely basis despite the delay caused by management problems at Employment Security Commission.